 Changes in internal control over financial reporting.
-The adoption of ASC 842, Leases, required the implementation of new controls and the modification of certain accounting processes related to lease accounting.
-Additionally, we implemented a new domestic order management system for Victoria's Secret Direct, which required the implementation of new controls and the modification of certain accounting processes to ensure the accuracy and integrity of our financial statements.
-There were no other changes in our internal control over financial reporting that occurred in the first quarter of 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred in the second quarter of 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.